 This challenge response JWS payload shall include an “atc” field containing the SPC Token described in Clause 6.3.4.1.

 On receiving the challenge response from the ACME client, the STI-CA ACME server shall transition the challenge object “status” field to the “processing” state while it verifies the received Service Provider Code Token.
 As a part of that SPC Token validation, the STI-CA needs to retrieve the public key of the STI-PA, as identified in the x5u protected header value in the JWT.
 Once the SPC Token has been verified, the “status” of both the challenge and authorization objects shall be changed to “valid”, and the "status" of the order object shall be changed to “ready”.

+Note: Verification of the SPC Token includes certificate path validation of the STI-PA certificate, and ensuring that the TNAuthList value in the token matches that in the TN Authorization List in the CSR.

 While the challenge response is being verified by the STI-CA in step 6, the SHAKEN ACME client shall poll the status of the authorization object, waiting for the “status” to transition to the “valid” state.
 This is performed with the following POST-as-GET request: